Kotsuha/canvas-scrolled-text/README.md

 ## Known Issue

-Very slow on computers without GPU
+~~Very slow on computers without GPU~~ Seems like it's slow on average computers.